 These sessions are being run in conjunction with The Green Register and The Passivhaus Trust.

 The Passivhaus Bitesize course introduces the key principles of what makes a good low energy, comfortable building, based on the Passivhaus standard.
-It is delivered in a series of half-day sessions at city centre venues, making it perfect for those with a busy work timetable.
+It is delivered in a series of half-day sessions online, making it perfect for those with a busy work timetable.

 Please note: completing this course does not qualify participants for Certified Passivhaus (CEPH) Designer status.
 If you wish to become a CEPH Designer, please take our Passivhaus Designer Course.